DJDanl/cpp-docs.pt-br/docs/parallel/amp/reference/completion-future-class.md

 ## <a name="wait"></a>Aguarde

-Bloqueia até que a operação assíncrona associada é concluída.
+Blocos até que a operação assíncrona associada seja concluída.

 ### <a name="syntax"></a>Sintaxe